Senate Republicans Reportedly Want Donald Trump To Change Impeachment Strategy And Admit Quid Pro Quo

 Nevertheless, House Republicans have supported the president’s narrative, insisting that Democrats are pursuing impeachment to undo the results of the 2016 presidential election.

 “I’ve heard people say, ‘Well even if he did it, it’s fine.’
-The problem with that is: I know that he didn’t do it,” Representative Mark Meadows of North Carolina told the Washington Post, echoing statements from House Minority Leader Kevin McCarthy and House Minority Whip Steve Scalise.
+The problem with that is: I know that he didn’t do it,” Rep. Mark Meadows of North Carolina told The Washington Post, echoing statements from House Minority Leader Kevin McCarthy and House Minority Whip Steve Scalise.